Katie Rose Clarke: Career

 She and Massey finished their limited engagement with the tour company on February 23, 2012, with Alli Mauzey replacing Clarke as Glinda.
 She returned to the role of Glinda in the Broadway production of Wicked from April 23, 2013, to September 22, 2013, where she starred alongside Willemijn Verkaik and later Lindsay Mendez.
 She was replaced by Alli Mauzey, whom she herself had replaced when she rejoined the show.

 In November 2013, Clarke made her cabaret debut at 54 Below, where she performed a mix of acoustic pop, folk, country, and original songs.

 In March 2014, Clarke appeared in the York Theatre Company's production of the 1960 musical Tenderloin as part of their Musicals in Mufti series.

 In May 2014, Clarke returned to the Long Wharf Theatre to star as Cathy Hyatt in Jason Robert Brown's two person musical, The Last Five Years.

 In October 2015, Clarke originated the role of Hannah in the Broadway production of Allegiance, which closed in February 2016.
 She was cast as Ellen in the Broadway revival of Miss Saigon, which began performances on March 1, 2017, and closed on January 14, 2018.
 Clarke once again returned to the role of Glinda in the Broadway production of Wicked beginning December 11, 2018, replacing Amanda Jane Cooper.
 She starred opposite Jessica Vosk and played her final performance on April 7, 2019, being replaced by Ginna Claire Mason.
 Clarke currently holds the record for longest-running actress to play the role of Glinda on Broadway.

 In 2020, Clarke starred as Tary in the groundbreaking musical podcast, Propaganda!.

 Beginning in September 2023, Clarke starred as Beth Shepard in the first Broadway revival of Merrily We Roll Along after playing the role at the New York Theatre Workshop in 2022.
+She is featured in the movie adaptation of the stage musical.

 In May 2025, Clarke was announced as one of three actresses to play Dolly Parton in Dolly: An Original Musical, a jukebox musical based on Parton's life and career.

 Personal life

 On December 15, 2012, Clarke married Christopher Alan Rogers.
-She has three children with her husband, Eleanor Rose Rogers, (June 18, 2018), Jack Hardin Rogers (January 8, 2021), and Mabel Anne Rogers (May 19, 2022).
+They have three children; Eleanor Rose Rogers, Jack Hardin Rogers, and Mabel Anne Rogers.
 Clarke is a Christian and attends church and Bible study.
 She and her family kept a maltipoo named Samson.